 The information in your enrollee profile may include personal health information (PHI).
 Laws require that we keep your medical records and PHI private.
 We make sure that your health information is protected.
-For more information about how we protect your PHI, see Chapter 8.
+For more information about how we protect your PHI, refer to Chapter 8, Section C1, page 138.